HexxerDR/HDR-gdmomacro/README.md

 Simply choose what digimon you want to target after modifying the digimon.json file and then choose the color that its name uses (based on level)

 Issues:
--Sometimes get stuck
+- Sometimes get stuck
--Sometimes doesnt recognize the mob you are searching for if it has a (leader) prefix -Has a bit of a delay that stems from opencv operations/ocr
+- Sometimes doesnt recognize the mob you are searching for if it has a (leader) prefix
+- Has a bit of a delay that stems from opencv operations/ocr

 Modules used:
--pytesseract
--numpy
--scipy
--PySimpleGui
--json
--pyautogui
--os
--sys
--cv2
--threading
--itertools
--time
--keyboard
+- pytesseract
+- numpy
+- scipy
+- PySimpleGui
+- json
+- pyautogui
+- os
+- sys
+- cv2
+- threading
+- itertools
+- time
+- keyboard

 I am not responsible for any bans/kicks/warns etc inside GDMO or any other MMO, for using this "macro recorder", or any modified version of it.